stormchaserroleplaying/stormchaserRPG/Skills/Athletics/index.md

 ---

 # Athletics
+The athletics skill can draw on any of the three physical attributes.

 ## Strength
-Athletics checks based on Strength covers difficult situations that you encounter while climbing, jumping, or swimming.
+Athletics checks based on Strength cover difficult situations that you encounter while climbing, jumping, or swimming.
 Examples include the following activities:
 * You attempt to climb a sheer or slippery cliff, avoid hazards while scaling a wall, or cling to a surface while something is trying to knock you off.
 * You try to jump an unusually long distance or pull off a stunt mid-jump.
 * You struggle to swim or slay afloat in treacherous currents, storm-tossed waves, or areas of thick seaweed.